Царква і палітычны крызіс у Беларусі

 A Catholic believer, a parishioner of St. Simeon and Helena Church in Minsk (Red Church), a lawyer, and a father of many children.
 Born: 30 November 1974.

-Imprisoned: Penal colony No. 17, Shklou, Zavodzkaya Str., Mahiliou region 213004, Belarus.
+Imprisoned: Penal colony No. 17, Shklou, Zavodzkaya Str., Mahilioŭ region 213004, Belarus.

 He was detained on 20 May 2022 in a criminal case and held in the KGB detention center.
 He was charged under Part 3 of Article 361 of the Criminal Code (calls for restrictive measures (sanctions) or other actions aimed at harming the national security of Belarus) and placed in Detention Center No. 1.

 A father of many children, shortly before his detention, he signed an anti-war appeal by Belarusian lawyers and jurists against the war in Ukraine, motivated by his faith in God and the desire to fulfill God’s commandments.
 After this, Danilevich began to have problems in the legal profession – a disciplinary procedure was initiated against him.
 He was also dismissed from BSU, where he taught at the Faculty of International Relations for over 20 years.
 Prosecutor Tatsiana Tsybulya led the prosecution, Judge Tatsiana Falklouskaya (Minsk City Court) presided over the case.
 The sentence was handed down on 10 April 2023: 10 years of imprisonment.
+After the appeal, the sentence was reduced to 6 years.

 Dzianis Ivashyn